microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

 > **Note:** The simple authentication  and token handling in this project is presented for illustrative purposes only.
 In a production app, you would likely construct a more robust way of handling authentication, including secure token handling and token refresh.

-## Call the Microsoft Graph
+## Call Microsoft Graph

-Now you're ready to add code to call the Microsoft Graph.
+Now you're ready to add code to call Microsoft Graph.

 The view rendered by the `callback` method (`app/views/pages/callback.html.erb`) includes a simple form with a single button.
 The form posts to  `send_mail`, and includes a single parameter, the email address of the intended recipient.